 A downloadable observing list will be provided closer to the event.

 Current Weather and Forecast

 Putman Mountain Observatory has a weather station that updates this webpage every 15 minutes with current weather conditions.

-Cloudy early with peeks of sunshine expected late.
+Cloudy skies early will become partly cloudy later in the day.
 A stray shower or thunderstorm is possible.
-High near 80F.
-Winds SSW at 10 to 15 mph.
+High 89F.
+Winds ENE at 5 to 10 mph.